-The BeneLex team will organise an academic-practitioner symposium to discuss whether and to what extent the emerging concept/concepts of global environmental law can help shed new light on the evolution and challenges of environmental law across different levels and sectors.
-The symposium will consider the need for a future research agenda for environmental law scholarship, and the form those directions might take, including theoretical and methodological reflections.
-The Symposium will be held from 4-5 September 2017, University of Strathclyde, Glasgow, UK.
-The event is open to all, free of charge, but please register at Eventbrite.
+The BeneLex team organised an academic-practitioner symposium to discuss whether and to what extent the emerging concept/concepts of global environmental law can help shed new light on the evolution and challenges of environmental law across different levels and sectors.
+The symposium considered the need for a future research agenda for environmental law scholarship, and the form those directions might take, including theoretical and methodological reflections.
 The programme of the symposium can be found here and recordings of most presentations are available on the SCELG YouTube page.

 Workshop Ocean Commons: Common Heritage, Marine Genetic Resources and Biodiversity Conservation in Areas beyond National Jurisdiction (13 June 2017, Milan)